Grace-St-North-West-Entry-Web.jpg

 FAQs

-• In early 2020, during the feasibility stage of the project, we consulted with 92 youth and 47 organisations/individuals covering sectors such as education, business, arts, health and fitness, Māori, government and many community organisations, all of whom identified a strong need for the project.
+• As part of the feasibility study for the project, we consulted with 92 youth and 47 organisations and individuals covering sectors such as education, business, arts, health and fitness, Māori, government and many community organisations, all of whom identified a strong need for the project.
 We have subsequently held stakeholder update sessions and send regular e-newsletters.

 • • Janette Malcolm